EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 Moreover, the proportion of the masses of water is constant.

-Meaning, if we would repeat the same experiment, but this time using buckets instead of glasses the ratio of the masses of water reached at the moment you would be sensing a difference would be the same ratio we would have determined from the experiment with the glasses, even if the total amount of water extensively differs.
+Meaning, that if we repeat the same experiment, but this time using buckets instead of glasses the ratio of the masses of water reached at the moment you would be sensing a difference would be the same ratio we would have determined from the experiment with the glasses, even if the total amount of water extensively differs.

 Mathematically we can write this constant ratio as